shahab6627/autmatic-form-submission-with-django-and-selenium---chrome-gui/README.md

 # automatic form submission
 ![Screenshot](media/autoform.png)

+Note!...
+In the Root Directory of this project a pre formatted Excel File is given for this project.
+Don't Use other formate otherwise form will not be submitting.

-# all submitted tests
+# All submitted tests
 ![Screenshot](media/tests.png)

-# requirement
+# Requirement
 1: python version >= 3.0

 2: django version >= 4.0